 So, back to the drawing board…

-Next, you will slide the pool noodle over the metal hoop.
+Next, slide the pool noodle over the metal hoop.

-Then you’ll want to twist the cut edge towards the back, so it will not show.
+Then twist the cut edge towards the back, so it will not show.

 Finally, attach the 2 ends together with a pieces of packaging tape.
 You may find it helpful to enlist another set of hands to help with this.